liaodisen/NeuralBo/README.md

 # NeuralBo

-This repository contains the implementation for the AISTATS 2026 paper `Efficient Bilevel Optimization with KFAC-Based Hypergradients`.
+This repository contains the implementation for the AISTATS 2026 paper "Efficient Bilevel Optimization with KFAC-Based Hypergradients".

 NeuralBo is a PyTorch library for implementing bilevel optimization algorithms for modern neural architectures.
 The current codebase focuses on reusable